 I am a PhD candidate based the School of Earth and Environment at the University of Leeds.
 My research seeks to understand how the latest seasonal climate prediction tools can be used to inform decision making within the energy industry.
-I am supervised by Dr Amanda Maycock and co-supervised by Prof Suraje Dessai.
+I am supervised by Dr Amanda Maycock and co-supervised by Professor Suraje Dessai.
 I also collaborate with a Dr Alberto Troccoli, director of the World Energy Meteorology Council (WEMC).

 Prior to enrolling as a PhD student, I worked as a Research Translation Fellow on the Yorkshire Integrated Catchment Solution’s Project (iCASP) and as a Research Assistant supporting the Climate Change Adaptation Group within the Sustainability Research Institute (SRI) at the University of Leeds.
 Before relocating to Yorkshire, I completed an interdisciplinary Master’s degree at the University of Copenhagen and focussed my thesis project work on the quantification of uncertainty in centennial climate projections.
 Prior to undertaking my postgraduate studies, I worked as an environmental consultant, as a research assistant at a think-tank and within product development at a clean-tech start-up.

 - Climate prediction across timescales

 - Novel commercial applications of earth imaging and climate information products